How to create your own testing environment using the command line tool Vagrant

 Done!

-In addition to the commands listed above, frequently used commands are listed below.
+In addition to the commands mentioned above, the following are some commonly used commands:

-#Stop Vagrant vagrant halt #Reload Vagrantfile (restart) vagrant reload #Discard Vagrant (throw away the created virtual server) vagrant destroy #Check Vagrant status vagrant status
+#Stop Vagrant vagrant halt #Reload Vagrantfile (restart) vagrant reload #Destroy Vagrant (discard the created virtual server) vagrant destroy #Check Vagrant status vagrant status

 summary

-The above is a simple way to build a verification environment using Vagrant!
+That's it, a simple way to build a testing environment using Vagrant!

-The only thing that takes the most time is downloading the box file.
+The most time-consuming part is just downloading the box file.

-I think the company has default settings on the server.
+I think your company has default settings on the server.

-there is no need to perform the same operations for each verification environment.
+don't have to perform the same operations for each testing environment.

-can easily configure port forwarding, set private IP addresses, and launch multiple virtual environments.
+makes it easy to set up port forwarding, private IP addresses, and launch multiple virtual environments.

-If you can master this area, you will be able to easily build complex environments.
+If you can master these features, you should be able to easily build even complex environments.

 0